 If you send “YELLOWCOG” there will not be enough room in one standard eight-byte CAN message so two messages will be emitted, as such:

-The exact way the message is split will depend on the (unpredictable) timing of the Pilot hardware.
+The exact way the message is split will depend on the (unknowable) timing of the Pilot hardware and CAN bus shift registers.
 As long as the data rates are sustainable then no byte will be missed.

 For received CAN messages the direction is reversed.
 Any data received as the payload on the configured receive CAN ID will be transmitted out the serial port as the same raw binary data. e.g. if the CAN message is comprised of ASCII viewable characters then you will get out will be readable text.